maoberlehner/markus-oberlehner-net/content/blog/mental-health-things-that-work-for-me.md

 ### Meditation

 Although, since a few months, I meditate daily, I’m still not quite sure of how beneficial it really is.
 I'm definitely better at dealing with uncomfortable feelings like anger and anxiety since I started this habit.
-Tough it could be some kind of placebo effect.
+Though it could be some kind of placebo effect.
 But it works, and I couldn’t care less exactly *why* it works.

 I'm definitely less prone to become angry when driving in my car since I started meditating.
 Also, it helps me dealing with negative thought loops.
 I oftentimes have a topic in mind that really bothers me, like the stupid policies of our right-wing government or if something really embarrassing has happened to me recently.
 Then I constantly repeat this topic in my head until it completely destroys my mood.
 I think meditation has helped me to deal with such situations - at least a little bit.